The Vortex Sewage Treatment Process (Schematic diagram only - (See Figure 1 below)

 The mixed liquor then flows into the Clarification Chamber (3) where it is able to separate into clear, treated effluent and sludge.
 The clear effluent is able to flow through the scum baffle and out of the tank.

-The Vortex reduced the Phosphorous levels in the raw sewage down to 2.9mg/litre, during its EN12566-3 test.
+Vortex reduced the Phosphorous levels in the raw sewage down to 2.9mg/litre, during its EN12566-3 test.

-The Sludge Management System (SMS)
+The Sludge Management System (SMS) Figures 2 and 3 on the diagrams below this section

-In the Clarification Chamber sludge accumulates at the bottom (settled sludge) and top (floating sludge) of the tank.
+In the Clarification Chamber, sludge accumulates at the bottom (settled sludge) and top (floating sludge) of the tank.

 This creates a vacuum that sucks the sludge from the bottom of the Clarification Chamber and transfers it back to the Vibro-Screen.